-SmarterMail offers users the ability to utilize two-step authentication — also known as two factor authentication (2FA), multi-factor authentication (MFA), and others — as an added layer of security for their log ins.
-This feature may or may not be enabled by default for a domain by the system administrator, and if it is NOT enabled by default, domain administrators can enable it themselves.
+SmarterMail offers users the ability to utilize Two-Step Authentication — also known as two factor authentication (2FA), multi-factor authentication (MFA), and others — as an added layer of security for their log ins.
+This feature may or may not be enabled by default for a domain by the system administrator.
+If it is NOT enabled by default by the system administrator, users can self-manage their Two-Step enrollment.
+However, domain administrators can force the use of Two-Step for all users of the domain.
 Then, users will need to set it up by logging in to their accounts via webmail.

 Put simply, Two-Step Authentication sits beside the standard username/password login that most users are familiar with.
 When the user logs into their account they’re asked for a secondary method of authentication by entering a code either sent to their recovery email address or one generated using an authentication app, such as Google Authenticator.